Skip to content Skip to footer navigation

 Most single-use pods, which are made of strong aluminium and plastic, will end up in landfill, taking between 150 and 500 years to break down.

-In the meantime, people with manual (as well as semi-automatic or automatic) machines can be composting their coffee grounds with no associated waste.
+In the meantime, people with manual (as well as semi-automatic or automatic) machines can compost their coffee grounds.
+Buying beans in larger quantities, such as 1kg bags can also reduce packaging waste.

 How to use a manual espresso machine